ClicksCodes/documentation/docs/users/create.md

 {% api-method-parameter name="Username" type="string" required=true %}
 The username of the user creating the account.
 {% endapi-method-parameter %}
-{% api-method-parameter name="Privacy" type="string" %}
+{% api-method-parameter name="Privacy" type="integer" %}
-The default privacy setting of the user creating the account.
-Public by default.
+The default privacy setting of the user creating the account. `0` is default, `1` is unlisted, `2` is private.
 {% endapi-method-parameter %}
 {% endapi-method-headers %}
 {% endapi-method-request %}